-At Roche we firmly believe that better patient care can be achieved through joint working with the NHS.
-This is why we support and actively implement the Department of Health guidance on Joint Working.
+At Roche we firmly believe that better patient care can be achieved through collaborative working with the NHS.
+The ABPI Code of Practice defines ‘Collaborative Working

-Our Joint Working projects to date have aimed to:
+Our collaborative working projects to date have aimed to:

 - Improve quality throughout a patient's healthcare pathway